Biceps Tendinopathy Symptoms

 • Symptoms that lessen with rest, ice, massage, stretching, and sometimes heat.

-Biceps Tendinopathy Treatment
+How to Treat Biceps Tendinopathy

-• Nonsteroidal anti-inflammatory drugs.
-Ibuprofen or Naproxen are often recommended for five to seven days.
+• Nonsteroidal anti-inflammatory drugs: Ibuprofen or Naproxen are often recommended for five to seven days.

 JIS Orthopedics can diagnose and treat your injury, and help you recover